Landaman/softeng-framework-mqp/readme.md

 shouldn't need to change its configuration.

 Details on Traefik can be found here: https://doc.traefik.io/traefik/

+### Vitest
+Vitest is a JavaScript test-runner.
+It is extremely fast, and includes a web-portal to view and manipulate test results.
+It also can listen for file changes, and automatically re-run tests based on file changes.
+Once the test configuration has started, you can find the test results here: http://localhost:51204/__vitest__/

+Vitetest is configured by the following files:
+- `vitest.workspace.ts`, which defines where vitest can look for projects that will have test files
+- `vitest.config.ts` which is the configuration file for vitest.
+  Similar to vite in the
+frontend, this requires special file watching options to work in Docker

 ## Miscellaneous
 The following details the remaining files that can be found in the top-level of the repo